I don’t know about you guys but I’m currently crushing over dark grey interiors at the moment.

-The Hairpin Leg Co. kindly provide screws in each delivery (suitable for wood thicker than 20mm) so I used four of these for the thick parts and bought some extra 4x12mm screws for the areas with thinner wood.
-Once the legs were positioned in place I grabbed a screw driver and put some elbow grease in until all the screws were attached.
+The Hairpin Leg Co. kindly provide screws in each delivery (suitable for wood thicker than 20mm) so I used four of these for the thick parts.
+Then bought some extra 4x12mm screws for the areas with thinner wood.
+Once the legs were positioned in place I grabbed a screw driver and put some elbow grease in.
 Although a little more effort, I would recommend using a screw driver over a drill as the wood is quite thin in areas of the crate and the shock of the drill could split the wood.
 The legs felt really sturdy and secure once the screws were in place and I was really impressed with how easy they were to attach.

 All that was left to do was flip the table over and decide what I wanted to fill it with!
 The hairpin legs came with rubber feet to place on the bottom of the legs too if you want a little extra grip for your table.

-My new DIY side table is going to live in the dining room in a little neglected corner of the room that needed an injection of personality!
+My new DIY crate side table is going to live in the dining room in a little neglected corner of the room that needed an injection of personality!
 I think the table does just the job!
 I love how the crate is the perfect size to store vinyls and books.
-I’ve placed Tom’s vinyl player on the top level as it’s just the right size and means it’s more likely to be used at this height, before it was stuck up on the top shelf of our book case.
+I’ve placed Tom’s vinyl player on the top level.
+It’s just the right size and means it’s more likely to be used at this height.
+Before it was stuck up on the top shelf of our book case.

-I’m super happy with how my little DIY side table turned out and how simple it was to make, what do you guys think?
+I’m super happy with how my little DIY crate side table turned out and how simple it was to make.
+What do you guys think?
 I’d love to hear if you’ve DIY’d anything similar or have used hairpin legs before, leave me a comment below or head over to my Instagram and send me a DM!